Stay up to date

 What is the concept of scanning in penetration testing?

-Vulnerability scanning phase in penetration tests includes identification and analysis of security vulnerabilities using a vulnerability scanning software.
-This exercise is scheduled in automated fashion unless explicitly agreed to limited timescales with a customer.
+The vulnerability scanning phase in penetration tests includes the identification and analysis of security vulnerabilities using vulnerability scanning software.
+This exercise is scheduled in an automated fashion unless explicitly agreed to limited timescales with a customer.

 Vulnerabilities identified during the scanning phase are analysed and adopted as a base for attack layout preparation.
 This is critical to the exploitation phase because performing exploitation on all the identified vulnerabilities without any vulnerability analysis may lead to crashes or other potential disruptions to the client environment.